Peace Direct - stopping wars one person at a time

 Every minute two people die because of war.
 Every day one in five of us wake up in conflict.
 Families forced to flee their homes, extremist attacks, girls who are scared to go to school.
 We hear stories of rape and torture being used as weapons of war.
 This must stop.
 International efforts alone are not working, wars restart, conflicts continue and violence leads to further violence.
 Local people are not involved in resolving conflicts and they must be.
 But they need our support and funding.

-Activities» We raise funds and give support to local peacebuilding organisations that stop violence, rebuild communities and tackle the root causes of conflict.
+Activities» We raise funds and give support to local peacebuilding organisations that train people to tackle the route causes of violence, and rebuild lives.

 » We also publicise this work to those in the outside world who can help with funds or influence - the public, governments, aid agencies and media.